 Bill Chadwick began his service as pastor of Oak Grove in June of 2009.
 He is a native of Bloomington and, in fact, grew up in Oak Grove Church!
 Bill graduated from Kennedy High School, attended St. Olaf College and is a graduate of the University of Minnesota and San Francisco Theological Seminary.
 He has pastored churches across Minnesota and also served as a chaplain with Presbyterian Homes for seven years.
 Bill’s primary Oak Grove responsibilities are People, Prayer and Proclamation.
 He enjoys fishing, canoeing, biking, X-C skiing, hiking, conversation, ventriloquism, playing board games and sitting in front of the fire with a good novel.
 He and his spouse, Kris Jacobson, have three semi-adult children and live in Minnetonka.

 Mary Koon is a 2011 graduate of Chicago Theological Seminary.
-Mary, her husband Jim, and family moved to the Twin Cities two years ago from Chicago, IL.
-Jim’s work as a banker has taken them around the country, and Mary has served in Christian Education and Small group coordination at churches in NC and IL.
-In 2011, Mary was hired as director of Faith Formation for children and adults, and in the summer of 2013, expanded that role to include youth.
-She is delighted to be working with and serving people of all ages!
-Mary and Jim are the parents of four grown children, and one daughter-in-law.
+Mary, her husband Jim, and family moved to the Twin Cities six years ago from Chicago, IL. .
+In 2011, Mary was hired as director of Faith Formation for children and adults.
+In 2014, she received a call from Oak Grove to serve as Associate Pastor and was installed in November of 2014.
+Mary continues to work with children and families, Adult Faith Formation, Deacons, and worship leadership.
+She enjoys making space for people of all ages to learn, grow and serve together.
+Mary and her husband, Jim, are the parents of four grown children, and one daughter-in-law.
 They are smitten grandparents to two grandchildren.
-When she isn’t at church, Mary enjoys running, yoga, reading, and baking.
+When she isn’t at church, Mary enjoys walking, reading, and being with her family.

 Beth Angerhofer came with Oak Grove with over 20 years managing Customer Service departments (for Pillsbury and U of MN Physicians) both domestically and internationally.
 She has extenstive experience working with data and loves interacting with the entire Oak Grove community.
 Beth earned here Master’s Degree in Foods in Business from Kansas State University and her undergraduate degree at Auburn University.
 Her family includes husband, Paul; her grown daughter, Annie; and 2 beautiful dogs.
 Beth has been a Bloomington resident for over 30 years, and is an active member at nearby St. Luke’s Lutheran Church.